Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 farm colonies, cow ranches, sawmills,

-turpentine mille, seaports, cizar fac-
+turpentine mills, seaports, cizar fac-

 tories, smelly fisheries, and industries